vitiugin/multmr/README.md

-# MulTiSMC
+# MulTMR
-Multi-Teacher-Student Model for Classification
+Multiple Teachers Model for Ranking

 The repository contains code implementation and dataset for paper **Multilingual Serviceability Model for Ranking Help Requests on Social Media during Crisis Events**.